Towards the 20-21 season with COVID-19

 Lift and gondola cable car operators

-"Ropeway operators will take these guidelines into consideration based on their respective cableway operation plans and implement measures appropriate to their individual circumstances to prevent the spread of infection and ensure the safety and security of users, as well as to reduce the risk of infection to society as a whole, including by managing the health of employees."
+"Cable transport operators shall, based on their respective cable transport operation plans and taking these guidelines into account, implement measures appropriate to their individual circumstances to prevent the spread of infection, ensure the safety and security of users, and strive to reduce the risk of infectious disease transmission to society as a whole, including the health management of employees."

-1) Maintain sufficient distance when waiting in line.
+① Maintain distance from others when waiting in line to board.

-2) To prevent droplets from spreading, keep your mask, neck warmer, or face shield and gloves on while riding or in areas where other customers or ski resort staff are nearby.
+② To prevent droplet transmission, keep your mask, neck warmer or face shield and gloves on while riding or in areas where other customers or ski resort staff are nearby.

-3) Please limit conversations while waiting or riding, and for chairlifts, please sit facing forward as much as possible.
+③ Keep conversations to a minimum while waiting to board or while riding, and in the case of chairlifts, sit facing forward as much as possible.

-4) Please understand that staff will decide the number of passengers per vehicle based on waiting times during peak periods.
+④ Please understand that staff will determine the number of people allowed in each gondola based on waiting times during peak hours.

-In addition, ticket gate and passenger attendants will be required to wear masks.
-For ropeways and gondolas, certain seats will be closed depending on usage, windows will be opened for proper ventilation, and the interior of vehicles will be regularly disinfected.
+In addition, ticket gate staff and passenger service staff will wear masks, some seats on ropeways and gondolas will be prohibited depending on usage, windows will be opened for proper ventilation, and the inside of the gondolas will be disinfected regularly.

-For ancillary facilities such as shops and restrooms, disinfectant will be available at entrances, acrylic panels will be installed at cash registers, tables and chairs will be regularly cleaned and disinfected, and hand dryers in restrooms will be turned off.
-These are similar measures currently being implemented in daily life.
+As for ancillary facilities such as shops and restrooms, disinfectant will be kept at the entrance, acrylic panels will be installed at cash registers, tables and chairs will be cleaned and disinfected regularly, and hand dryers in restrooms will be turned off, which are measures that are currently being taken in daily life.

 What has emerged